 Scholarly Concentration Programs

-GW boasts nine Scholarly Concentration programs that allow students to explore different concentrations within the field of medicine.
+GW boasts eight Scholarly Concentration programs that allow students to explore different concentrations within the field of medicine.
 Participation in one of these programs is optional and requires students to complete a summer opportunity and focused scholarly project.
 Students from a variety of Scholarly Concentration programs have incorporated Clinical Public Health concepts into their projects.
 The Clinical Public Health Curriculum encourages students to enhance their learning by integrating specific requirements using public health frameworks and projects.

 Past student summer experiences have included: